victorrjimenezz/PS4-4PT/README.md

 - [ ] Save on external HDD
 - [ ] get Abstract Class from packageSearch and repoPackageList
 - [ ] Add a new PKG List view where only covers are displayed
-- [ ] Download pkgs in the background with DAEMONS
 - [ ] Support for more languages

 See the [open issues](https://github.com/victorrjimenezz/PS4-4PT/issues) for a full list of proposed features (and known issues).